 Living a long life and having more cells can make cancer more likely to appear.
 This is due to the fact that each time a cell divides, its DNA is copied, which increases the possibility of errors.
 As these errors mount up over a long life, cancer is more likely to develop.

 The more cells you have, the more opportunities that cancer has.
-For instance, taller people have a slightly higher cancer risk than shorter people, and the overall number of cells in their body may be part of the reason why.
+For instance, taller people have a slightly higher cancer risk than shorter people, and the overall number of cells in their body may be

 So, within a species, the number of cells correlates with a greater cancer risk, but between species, this correlation does not appear.
 This is referred to as Peto’s paradox, named after the cancer epidemiologist Richard Peto who first described this conundrum in the 1970s.